Too hot to sleep? Here's how to stay cool in bed | Ideal Home

 - If you’ve got long hair, tie it back.
 Hair around your neck can make you feel warmer.

-- Use an electric fan (this one from Aldi is rather beautiful!).
-Quiet tower fans with timers and a choice of settings are the smart choice if you struggle to fall asleep but desk fans and pedestal fans will do the job nicely, too.
-If it’s really hot, put shallow bowl of iced water in front of the fan to cool the air.
+- Use an electric fan.
+Quiet tower fans with timers and a choice of settings are the smart choice if you struggle to fall asleep, but desk fans and pedestal fans will do the job nicely, too.
+If it’s really hot, put a shallow bowl of iced water in front of the fan to cool the air.

 - Next time you buy a new bed, look out for one that incorporates new temperature regulating technology.